Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Three patterns worth noting.
 First, the consent check runs before anything else — never after.
 Second, the idempotency key is built from CRM identifiers, so a retried webhook cannot double-send.
 Third, the delivery receipt flows back to the CRM contact record, not a separate analytics dashboard — the CRM stays the single source of truth.

 This is the foundation for every SMS marketing automation flow your team will build next.
 Add a few more triggers and you have a full CRM SMS marketing lifecycle engine.
+For the full request and response reference, see the Arkesel SMS API documentation.

 Compliance and best practices you cannot skip